-4.4 Other Uses for Probability
+4.3 Other Uses for Probability

 In the previous two subsections, we have emphasized how probability can be used to obtain definitions of anonymity stronger than those presented in Section 3.
 However, probabilistic systems can also be used to define interesting ways of weakening those definitions.
 Real-world anonymity systems do not offer absolute guarantees of anonymity such as those those specified by our definitions.
 Rather, they guarantee that a user's anonymity will be protected with high probability.
 In a given run, a user's anonymity might be protected or corrupted.
-If the probability of the event that a user's anonymity is corrupted is very small, i.e., the set of runs where her anonymity is not protected is assigned a very small probability by the measure μ , this might be enough of a guarantee for the user to interact with the system.

-Recall that we said that i maintains total anonymity with respect to j if the fact $\varphi = \theta(i, a) \Rightarrow \bigwedge{i' \neq j} P_j[\theta(i', a)]$ is true at every point in the system.
-Total anonymity is compromised in a run r if at some point $(r, m), \neg \varphi$ holds.
-Therefore, the set of runs where total anonymity is compromised is simply $e_r(\neg \varphi)$, using the notation of the previous section.
+If the probability of the event that a user's anonymity is not protected is assigned a very small probability by the measure $\mu$ , this might be enough of a guarantee for the user to interact with the system.
+Recall that we said that i maintains total anonymity with respect to j if the fact $\varphi = \delta(i, a) \Rightarrow \bigwedge{i' \neq j} P_j[\delta(i', a)]$ is true at every point in the system.
+Total anonymity is compromised in a run r if at some point (r, m), $\neg \varphi$ holds.
+Therefore, the set of runs where total anonymity is compromised is simply $e_r(\neg \varphi)$ , using the notation of the previous section.
 If $\mu(e_r(\neg \varphi))$ is very small, then i maintains total anonymity with very high probability.
 This analysis can obviously be extended to all the other definitions of anonymity given in previous sections.

 Bounds such as these are useful for analyzing real-world systems.
-The Crowds system [Reiter and Rubin 1998], for example, uses randomization when routing communication traffic, so that anonymity is protected with high probability.
-The probabilistic guarantees provided by Crowds were analyzed formally by Shmatikov [2002], using a probabilistic model checker, and he demonstrates how the anonymity guarantees provided by the Crowds system change as more users (who may be either honest or corrupt) are added to the system.
+The Crowds system [15], for example, uses randomization when routing communication traffic, so that anonymity is protected with high probability.
+The probabilistic guarantees provided by Crowds were analyzed formally by Shmatikov [18], using a probabilistic model checker, and he demonstrates how the anonymity guarantees provided by the Crowds system change as more users (who may be either honest or corrupt) are added to the system.
 Shmatikov uses a temporal probabilistic logic to express probabilistic anonymity properties, so these properties can be expressed in our system framework.
-(It is straightforward to give semantics to temporal operators in systems; see [Fagin, Halpern, Moses, and Vardi 1995].)
+(It is straightforward to give semantics ot temporal operators in systems; see [4].)
 In any case, Shmatikov's analysis of a real-world anonymity system is a useful example of how the formal methods that we advocate can be used to specify and verify properties of real-world systems.